millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

 # What you Learned

-- Learned how to work with the BDCS-CE Notebook
+- Learned how to work with the BDC Notebook
 - Learned about the Citi Bike dataset and how to upload it to the Oracle Cloud Storage Object Store
 - Learned how to work with Hive